Bank AD code: Meaning, how to get one, and benefits for exporters

 Before you can apply for an AD Code, you need to have an Import Export Code (IEC) from the Directorate General of Foreign Trade (DGFT).
 The IEC is a 10-digit number that serves as your basic license for international trade.
 You can apply for an IEC online through the DGFT website by submitting the required documents and paying a nominal fee.

-Not all banks are authorized to issue AD Codes.
-You’ll need to select a bank that has been approved by the RBI to handle foreign exchange transactions.
+Not all banks are authorised to issue AD Codes.
+You’ll need to select a bank that the RBI has approved to handle foreign exchange transactions.
 Major banks like State Bank of India (SBI), HDFC Bank, ICICI Bank, and Axis Bank are commonly chosen by exporters for their experience and comprehensive international banking services.

 3. Open a Current Account